 As arboviruses (arthropod borne viruses) are present in the blood of infected animals, the group uses blood samples to detect both antibody to the virus and the virus itself.
 Antibodies to most arboviruses can be detected with an ELISA test, and confirmed using a serum neutralisation test.
 These tests do not detect the actual virus, only the animal’s immune response to it, and cannot differentiate between infected and vaccinated animals.

 The presence of viruses are detected using polymerase chain reaction (PCR) to test for the genetic material of the virus in the submitted sample.
 When the serotype or lineage of the virus needs to be determined, it can be done using a series of serotype-specific PCR tests or genome sequencing, and can be confirmed by virus neutralisation tests.

-As part of its commitment to the EU, FAO and OIE the Non-Vesicular Disease Reference Laboratory group organises scientific and technical training.
+As part of its commitment to the FAO and OIE the Non-Vesicular Disease Reference Laboratory group organises scientific and technical training.
 Each year the Non-Vesicular Disease Reference Laboratories run a training course allowing scientists to improve their knowledge of exotic virus diseases and provide training in the principles and applications of more modern biotechnology (and thus extend their laboratory’s diagnostic capabilities).